Israel: Risk Assessment

 Business Climate Rating

-- Improvement of relations with some of the Arab neighbors
+- Establishment of diplomatic relations with some Arab countries, supporting investment opportunities